Trip Bacon — The secret ingredient to the perfect getaway logo

 Creator's Tips & Advice

-Develop a tipping strategy to reward exceptional service while avoiding overspending.
+Develop a tipping strategy that rewards exceptional service while avoiding unnecessary overspending.

 Tip selectively, focusing on staff you interact with often.